conduktor/conduktor-gateway-demos/encryption/Readme.md

 docker-compose up -d conduktor-platform
 ```

-From a browser, navigate to `http://localhost:8080` and use the following to log in:
+From a browser, navigate to `http://localhost:8080` and use the following to log in (as specified in `platform-config.yaml`):

-Username: test@conduktor.io
+Username: bob@conduktor.io
-Password: password1
+Password: admin

 ### Step 11: View the clusters in Conduktor Platform